yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 tables, one in each universe, allowing replication of only certain namespaces or tables.

-xCluster is more flexible than a hypothetical scheme wherein read replicas are promoted to full replicas when primary replicas are lost because it does not require the two universes to be tightly coupled.
+xCluster is more flexible than a hypothetical scheme whereby read replicas are promoted to full replicas when primary replicas are lost because it does not require the two universes to be tightly coupled.
 With xCluster, for example, the two universes can be running different